 Interplay between the treasury rates = the yield spread

-Calculating the yield spread is simply a matter of subtracting the 3-month T-bill rate from the 10-year T-note rate.
+Calculating the yield spread is simply a matter of subtracting the 3-month T-bill rate from the 10-year T-Note rate.
+Never the other way around.

-On the flip-side of an economic cycle, a higher or rising yield spread indicates a more vigorous future economy.
-While good for bond market investors whose actions are full-speed-ahead for profit, a too-high yield spread (and its resulting boom) poses a danger for consumer inflation.
-When this occurs, the Fed acts to curtail the growth of future jobs and stabilize consumer prices by raising short-term rates.
+On the flip side of an economic cycle, a higher or rising yield spread indicates a more vigorous future economy.
+While good for bond market investors whose actions are full-speed-ahead into investment opportunities for profit, a too-high yield spread (and its resulting boom) poses a danger for consumer inflation.
+When the spread is unacceptably high, the Fed acts to curtail the growth of future jobs and stabilize consumer prices by raising short-term rates.

-An over-correction can potentially send the yield spread into low or negative levels.
-When the yield spread goes negative, or inverts, a recession follows 12 months later.
+An over-correction has the potential to send the yield spread into low or negative levels.
+When the yield spread goes negative for a period of around 4 months, called an inversion, a recession follows 12 months later.
 Most recessions are Fed instituted to correct for economic distortions.
+Periods of pandemics and wars (think trade wars in 2025) are recessionary periods by themselves and chaotic in behavior.

 A yield spread inversion is the result of:

-- the bond market forecasting a future downturn in the economy; and/or
+- the bond market envisioning a future downturn in the economy; and/or

-- the Fed raising short-term interest rates to correct inflation or loose market conditions.
+- the Fed raising short-term interest rates to correct consumer inflation or loosen money market conditions.

 Sometimes even a near-inversion is enough to signal a recession.

-That crossover moment gives the real estate broker and agent another signal to adjust their conduct.
-At the crossover, agents can expect a reduced volume in sales (which will already be slipping), lending and leasing one year forward.
-Then, in another 12 months, there will be a drop in prices, loan rates and rents, the delay resulting from the sticky price phenomenon brought about by money illusions of sellers and landlords.
+That crossover moment in the yield spread gives the real estate broker and agent another signal to adjust their business conduct.
+At the crossover into a negative yield spread, agents can expect a reduced volume in sales (which are likely already slipping), lending and leasing one year forward.

 Reading the chart and current trends